clevertech/boilerplate/README.md

 `.env.` file can be used to store sensitive / personal credentials without the risk of checking it into source control.

+## -By default [CleverAuth](https://github.com/clevertech/cleverauth) is enabled and some env variables are required for it.
+Take a look to `api/.env.example` and fill the required values.

 ### Running the application

 ```